 Charles’ situation is not all that different than the contract situation of Andre Johnson that I have alluded to in the past concerning the disgruntled wide receiver playing for years on an under market contract.
 Charles was one of the last signings under the old CBA, agreeing to a five year extension worth $27 million in December of 2010.
-Rather than fighting the uncertainty of the labor situation, Charles agreed to the … Read the rest
+Rather than fighting the uncertainty of the labor situation, Charles agreed to … Read the rest

 The other day there was some discussion on Twitter about Texans’ Defensive End JJ Watt receiving a contract extension worth in the ballpark of $23 million a season.
 That number seems crazy, so I figured I may as well jump in and take a look at Watt and where he might stand in the market and the type of contract I think he could receive.

 Watt is a unique talent in part because of the position he plays on the field.
-In general most defenses that employ a 34 front do not have defensive ends that generate a … Read the rest
+In general most defenses that employ a 34 front do not have defensive ends that generate … Read the rest

 Mike Sando did a terrific piece on ESPN Insider (subscription required) in which he polled a number of people in football to rank the starting Quarterbacks in the NFL.
 Sando grouped the quarterbacks into tiers based on the rankings and also provided their overall ranking in his article.
 I wanted to examine that list from a salary standpoint and see if the consensus opinions match the price tags associated with each player.

-Because rookie contracts are pre-determined I only wanted to look at veteran players (that means no Luck, Bradford, Newton, etc…) who I felt would start (that also eliminates … Read the rest
+Because rookie contracts are pre-determined I only wanted to look at veteran players (that means no Luck, Bradford, Newton, etc…) who I felt would start (that also … Read the rest